-Docket No. 11-MKEE-439-RTS
+Docket No. 12-LHPT-875-AUD

-PROTECTIVE ORDER
+PROTECTIVE ORDER BY PREHEARING OFFICER

-The above captioned matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
-Having examined its files and records, and being duly advised of all matters of record, the Commission makes the following findings:
+The above-captioned matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
+The Commission has designated Andrew French, Advisory Counsel, to act as Prehearing Officer in this proceeding.
+Having reviewed the files and records, and being duly advised in the premises, the Prehearing Officer makes the following findings:

-1. K.S.A.
-2009 Supp.
+- 1. K.S.A.
+2011 Supp.
 66-1220a and K.A.R.
 82-1-221a set forth requirements for the designation and treatment of information designated as confidential in Commission proceedings.
-The Commission finds that it is appropriate to issue this Protective Order to establish further procedures relating to confidential data and information.
-The Commission notes that the parties may wish to conduct discovery using electronic methods.
-If the parties so agree, the Commission recognizes that the procedures set forth below may need to be adapted to accommodate such electronic discovery.
-The Commission anticipates this will occur by agreement of the parties unless the Commission is asked to decide an issue.

-2. K.S.A.
-2009 Supp.
+The Prehearing Officer finds that it is appropriate to issue this Protective Order to establish further procedures relating to confidential data and information. - 2.
+K.S.A.
+2011 Supp.
 66-1220a limits disclosure of trade secrets or confidential commercial information of regulated entities.
 Under K.S.A.
-2009 Supp.
+2011 Supp.
 66-1220a(a)(4), the Commission is to consider alternatives to disclosure that will serve the public interest and protect the regulated entity.
 This Protective Order provides an interim procedure under K.S.A.
-2008 Supp.
+2011 Supp.
 66-1220a(a)(4) to facilitate the prompt and orderly conduct of this case.
-This Protective Order will govern the treatment and handling of confidential information until further order of the Commission.
+This Protective